 This reference to a future analysis of the statistical computing tasks has been removed from the revised manuscript.
-The statistical computing tasks are described on lines 322-329 solely to set the stage for the interview questions which were asked following the completion of each task.
+The statistical computing tasks are described on lines 323-330 solely to set the stage for the interview questions which were asked following the completion of each task.

 Response to Reviewer #2: “How Environmental Science Graduate Students Acquire Statistical Computing Skills”

-Thank you for your careful review of our paper.
-Following an itemization of how we have addressed your comments, we provide point-by-point responses to each reviewer.

 Review: